tbtommyb/fast-graphrag/README.md

 Note that in `analyse-code.py` we need to provide API endponts to access embedding and chat LLMs.
 You will need to have enabled access to these LLMs in your account's Bedrock profile.

 You can use the package [`bedrock-access-gateway`](https://github.com/aws-samples/bedrock-access-gateway) to proxy requests from an OpenAI-compatible API endpoint to the Bedrock CDK.
-(Note: I have a patched version that includes support for Anthropic's tool use so that the Anthropic LLM client can generate structured output.
-I will upload it to a separate repo and link).
+(Note: I have a [patched version here](https://code.amazon.com/packages/AnthropicBedrockAccessGateway/trees/heads/anthropic) that includes support for Anthropic's tool use so that the Anthropic LLM client can generate structured output).

 ```
 export S3_BUCKET="bedrock-data-source-tomjhnsn" # the S3 bucket that batch prompts will be written to